 These aren’t just handsome, though: there are some neat features packed into these cans such as Google Assistant integration.
 If you press and hold the volume up button, Google Assistant reads unopened notifications aloud.
 You can control which notifications are read back and which are ignored via the Google app.
 I like this feature, as I don’t want to be bothered for every incoming spam email.
 Even though the playback buttons are small, they’re spaced out and easy to find.
 The left ear cup houses the noise cancelling button for cycling through the high, low, and off settings.
 It also has a power slider which initiates Bluetooth pairing mode, too.

 Master & Dynamic includes plenty of goodies with the MW65, one of which is a mixed-material pouch that features a zippered pocket and magnetized clasp.
 It’s not the most protective case but gets the job done.
 Although the ear cushions are replaceable, Master & Dynamic doesn’t provide a spare pair like Creative does with its SXFI Air headphones.

 Related: Expensive headphones are worth it

 The Master & Dynamic MW65 cancel noise really well—but not well enough to outperform Sony or AKG.
-Our attenuation chart depicts noise cancelling (high power setting).
+Our attenuation chart depicts noise cancelling on the high power setting.
 These do a great job filtering out excessive noise and work wonders in a setting like coffee shops.
 The whir of bean-grinding and nervous first date chatter are all effectively stifled.
 If you need the absolute best ANC tech, though, get the AKG N700NC.

 How long does the battery last?

 With noise cancelling set to high, the battery lasted an impressive 20 hours, 41 minutes.
 This is excellent especially given the quick charging capabilities.
 By connecting via the included USB-C cable for 15 minutes, the headphones are afforded 12 hours of playback.
 This is invaluable if you’re at the airport and forgot to charge your headphones pre-flight.
 A full charge takes around two hours, which is to be expected.